mkacki98/digit-recogniser-app/README.md

-# Digit Recogniser
+# Digit Recogniser (work in progress)

-In this project I implemented training/testing pipelines, models, monitoring and user facing frontend for the Hello World of machine learning.

-pip install -r requirements.txt pip3 install torch torchvision torchaudio tensorboard
+A hello world app where I compare simple convolutional neural networks and multilayer perceptrons to an unsupervised neuromorphic algorithm.

 # GIF